vinicarvalhosantos/vinicarvalhosantos/README.md

 </div>

-- I’m currently working on backend
+- I’m currently focusing on backend development.
-- I’m currently learning GoLang and ReactJs
+- Pursuing my Oracle Certified Certification for Java 8.
-- Ask me about my passions
+- Ask me about my passions.
 - How to reach me: By my LinkedIn and Gmail on my profile page
-- Fun fact: The same ones who make fun of me for creating minecraft plugins are the ones who come to me when they need some help.
+- Fun fact about me: I've always been very interested in this beautiful and troubled IT area, since very young I've been creating Minecraft Java plugins.